oVirt/ovirt-site/source/feature/detailedquota.html.md

 #### CRUD

 *   Quota object can be removed only if there are no entities such as VM or Template that are referencing it.
-*   Quota object can be edited; When a Quota is edited, the change should apply to all the entities that are assigned to this Quota.
+*   Quota object can be edited; When a Quota is edited, the change should apply to all the entities that are assigned to this Quota, but only for future allocations of resources.

-*   Quota object parameters modifications can result in exceeding the resource limitations:
+Quota object parameters modifications can result in exceeding the resource limitations:

     * reducing the disk limitation of some storage domain